eddiejreb/poetry-eddie/README.txt

-A repository for practicing using git.
+A repository for learnig how to use git.

 Warning: the poems will probably suck.
+Really, last chance....